Skip to main content

 Image from Drie Fleschjes

 Not a food but holding a no-less important role in Dutch gastronomy is jenever, the precursor to gin.
-This spirit distilled from juniper berries has a malty flavour similar to whisky, and was traditionally used for medicinal purposes before becoming one of the country’s signature drinks.
+This spirit, distilled from juniper berries, has a malty flavour similar to whisky and was traditionally used for medicinal purposes before becoming one of the country’s signature drinks.
 Served in a tulip-shaped glass, it’s often served alongside a beer, a combination known as a kopstootje, meaning “head butt”.
+Don't miss our guide to the best places to slurp jenever in Amsterdam.

 Appletaart